Holiday Foods to Help Maintain Weight

 Don’t get me wrong, there’s another side to the potato.

-Potatoes are nutritious as they contain potassium, Vitamin C and antioxidants, so don’t cut back on them completely.
+According to our Oshawa dietitian, Vanessa, potatoes are nutritious as they contain potassium, Vitamin C and antioxidants, so don’t cut back on them completely.
 Just beware of how much you’re eating, and especially, what you’re putting in them.

 Sweet potatoes